ChangChunHe/pyvaspflow/README.md

 # Defect-Formation-Calculation

-This package is a integrated Defect Formation energy package, which contains generating tetrahedral interstitial sites and  octahedral interstitial sites, submitting `VASP` calculation job and withdraw necessary data to calculate defect formation energy.
+This package is a integrated Defect Formation energy package, which contains generating tetrahedral interstitial sites and  octahedral interstitial sites, submitting `VASP` calculation job and extracting necessary data to calculate defect formation energy.

 Table of Contents